Severe Thunderstorm Warning issued for Columbia, Dane by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Columbia, Dane by NWS

-Effective: 2021-08-07 17:31:00 CDT Expires: 2021-08-07 18:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Columbia; Dane The National Weather Service in Milwaukee/Sullivan has issued a * Severe Thunderstorm Warning for South central Columbia County in south central Wisconsin Northeastern Dane County in south central Wisconsin * Until 630 PM CDT. * At 531 PM CDT, a severe thunderstorm was located near Lodi, or 7 miles north of Waunakee, moving southeast at 35 mph.
+Effective: 2021-08-10 18:12:00 CDT Expires: 2021-08-10 18:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Columbia; Dane The National Weather Service in Milwaukee/Sullivan has issued a * Severe Thunderstorm Warning for Eastern Columbia County in south central Wisconsin Eastern Dane County in south central Wisconsin * Until 645 PM CDT. * At 612 PM CDT, severe thunderstorms were located along a line extending from near Randolph to near Brooklyn, moving east at 50 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Eastern Madison, Sun Prairie, Waunakee, Windsor, Marshall, Deforest, Cottage Grove, Lodi, Deerfield, Cambridge, Maple Bluff, Dane, Arlington, Deansville, East Bristol, Morrisonville and Token Creek.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Eastern Madison, Sun Prairie, Stoughton, McFarland, Monona, Columbus, Marshall, Cottage Grove, Randolph, Fall River, Brooklyn, Rio, Cambria, Otsego, Friesland, Doylestown, Deansville, East Bristol and Token Creek.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0